zhengyang5/Wiki-Flickr-Event-Dataset/README.md

 2. Runwei Situ, Zhenguo Yang*, Jianming Lv, Qing Li, Wenyin Liu, "Cross-Modal Event Retrieval: A Dataset and a Baseline using Deep Semantic Learning", In Proceedings of the Pacific-Rim Conference on Multimedia (PCM), 2018.

 For any question regarding the dataset, please contact Dr. Zhenguo Yang (zhengyang5-c@my.cityu.edu.hk).
 Specifically, the researchers interested in the dataset should download and fill up the **Dataset Agreement Form** and send it back to us.

-The links of the images are included and can be downloaded from the URLs.
-(You can also download directly from this [URL](https://mail2gduteducn-my.sharepoint.com/:f:/g/personal/2111605074_mail2_gdut_edu_cn/EtUYoD-tMGRGu9kqVGj2s5wBQf0QgTteCN2Bs4HXMsSP_Q?e=c3t2dd).
-If the above URL are invalid, here is an alternative [URL](https://mail2gduteducn-my.sharepoint.com/:f:/g/personal/2111605074_mail2_gdut_edu_cn/EpTQodGCRZNLpHJNCOTxpB8B1TRqLm9Mi8cX4RY4KTvtKw?e=iUs9bf).)
+In case any problems about links for downloading the data, please contact me by email.